babo/bigquery-prezi/prezi.md

 - complex queries with output on the map
 ---
 # How to start with BiqQuery?
-- use your private gmail, there is a campaign
+- there is a campaign * use your private gmail *
-    - 300 USD for two month credit
+    - free usage up to 300 USD for max two month
-- add billing, this is required but doesn't cost you within the credit
 - prefect way to safely experiment and get a feeling about the service
-    - including the cost
+    - including the cost structure

 # How to continue?
 - Nordcloud is here to help